wikimedia/cumin/doc/source/development.rst

 Running tests
 -------------

 The ``tox`` utility, a wrapper around virtualenv, is used to run the tests.
-To list the default environements that will be executed when running ``tox`` without parameters, run:
+To list the default environments that will be executed when running ``tox`` without parameters, run:

 .. code-block:: bash